AndyObtiva/glimmer-dsl-swing/README.md

 }
 ```

-The recommended style for the content block is to always be curly braces to denote as View nesting code different from the logic in looping/conditional constructs that utilize `do;end` instead.
+The recommended style for the content block is always curly braces `{}` to denote as View nesting code different from looping/conditional logic, which utilizes `do;end` instead.

 Property arguments never have parentheses.

 4 - Listeners

-You may declare listeners with their event method name on the [swing](https://docs.oracle.com/javase/8/docs/api/javax/swing/package-summary.html)/[awt](https://docs.oracle.com/javase/8/docs/api/java/awt/package-summary.html) listener class (these are the classes in the signatures of `AddXYZListener` methods on [swing](https://docs.oracle.com/javase/8/docs/api/javax/swing/package-summary.html)/[awt](https://docs.oracle.com/javase/8/docs/api/java/awt/package-summary.html) component classes).
+You may declare listeners with their `on_`-prefixed event method name on the [swing](https://docs.oracle.com/javase/8/docs/api/javax/swing/package-summary.html)/[awt](https://docs.oracle.com/javase/8/docs/api/java/awt/package-summary.html) listener class (these are the classes in the signatures of `AddXYZListener` methods on [swing](https://docs.oracle.com/javase/8/docs/api/javax/swing/package-summary.html)/[awt](https://docs.oracle.com/javase/8/docs/api/java/awt/package-summary.html) component classes).

 For example, `JButton` has an `AddXYZListener` method called `AddActionListener`, which accepts an `ActionListener` class.
 That class has one event method: `actionPerformed`.
 In Glimmer, you simply underscore that and prefix with `on_`: